 Educational Debt Management Materials for Dental Students

-One of the most important relationships you will have as you manage your student loans after graduation from dental school is the one you will have with your loan servicer.
-The more informed you are regarding what you have borrowed, including the terms and conditions of your loans, your postponement options, and your repayment options, the more productive and efficient your relationship with your loan servicer is likely to be.
-Many dental school graduates in the Class of 2014 will find they have one loan servicer for all their federally owned loans.
+One of the most important relationships you will have as you manage your student loans after graduation from dental school is with your loan servicer.
+The more informed you are regarding what you have borrowed. the more productive and efficient your relationship with your loan servicer is likely to be.
+Many dental school graduates in the Class of 2015 will find they have one loan servicer for all their federally owned loans.

 This Repayment Primer is intended to help you better manage your student loans as you prepare for the transition from dental school to practice or post-doctoral work, whether a school-based or an employee-based residency program.
 You will be working with your loan servicer(s) in repayment, so be sure your address and contact information is up to date and pay special attention to any correspondence from loan servicers.